DOWRIGHTTV/dnxfirewall/README.md

 - [+] Configure system interfaces.

+- [+] Compile python-netfilterqueue for your current architecture/distro

+        - ensure name is netfilter.so and placed in the dnxfirewall/netfilter folder

-- [+] Run/ follow the deployment scripts (in order) to automate system setup. look at comments in script files for more direction.
+- [+] Run/ follow, in order, the deployment scripts to automate system setup. look at comments in script files for more direction.

 <h2>Non DNX code dependencies/sources!</h2>

 https://github.com/tlocke/pg8000 | pure python postgresql adapter

-https://github.com/kti/python-netfilterqueue | cython/ python extension for binding to linux kernel netfilter
+https://github.com/kti/python-netfilterqueue | cython/ python extension for binding to linux kernel netfilter | THIS IS AWESOME!!!!!

 https://www.ip2location.com/free/visitor-blocker | geolocation ip filtering datasets